MicrosoftDocs/sql-docs/docs/big-data-cluster/big-data-cluster-key-versions.md

 :::image type="content" source="media/big-data-cluster-key-versions/interactions.png" alt-text="Interactions while configuring external keys in control plane":::

-After the key is installed, the encryption and decryption of different payloads, protected by main encryption key, looks similar to system managed keys, except that the decryption calls routed to control plane, are then routed to the KMS plugin app, which can route the request to appropriate location, HSM or another product.
+After the key is installed, the encryption and decryption of different payloads are protected by main encryption key.
+This protection is similar to system managed keys, except that the decryption calls routed to control plane, are then routed to the KMS plugin app.
+The KMS plugin app routes the request to appropriate location, such as the HSM or another product.

 ## See also